-The System is designed to produce a glucose reading after each user initiated scan that is performed after the start-up time, through the wear period.
-Table 11 shows the number of available glucose readings reported by all sensors and the expected number based on the total number of scan attempts.
-Results are shown for sensors which produced at least one CGM reading during the clinical study over the total wear period.
+The System is designed to produce a glucose reading after each user initiated scan that is performed throughout the wear period after the start-up time.
+Table 12 shows the number of available glucose readings reported by all Sensors and the expected number based on the total number of scan attempts.
+Results are shown for Sensors which produced at least one CGM reading during the clinical study over the total wear period.
 The percentage of available CGM readings is presented in comparison to the number of expected CGM readings.
-Overall, 99.5% of CGM readings (9,228 CGM readings out of an expected 9,272) were available.
+Overall, 99.6% (18,488 CGM readings out of an expected 18,562) were available.

-Table 11: CGM Availability
+Table 12: CGM Availability